dotnetcore/CAP/src/DotNetCore.CAP.Dashboard/wwwroot/README.md

 ## Publish

-The release will be generated into the `dist` folder, and the contents of this folder will be embedded in the dotnet csproj assembly.
+The release will be generated into the `dist` folder, and the contents of this folder will be embedded in the dashboard csproj assembly.

 ```
 npm run build